briandowns/formatifier/README.md

 This is a port of [Jim Sidler's](https://github.com/jvsidler) [formatifier](https://github.com/jvsidler/formatifier) to Go (golang).

+formatifier is a library to quickly format strings in common formats.

 ## Warning

 This application is _not yet_ functional.
 Work in progress.